apache/streampipes-website/docs/06_extend-sdk-functions.md

 ## Metrics & Monitoring

-Similar to pipeline elements, function register at the StreamPipes core.
+Similar to pipeline elements, functions register at the StreamPipes core.
 Running functions can be seen in the pipeline view of the user interface under _Functions_, right below the list of available pipelines.
 Similar to pipelines, simple metrics, monitoring info and exceptions can be viewed in the _Details_ section of each function.